severalnines/docs/user-guide/mongodb/nodes.rst

 * **Start Node**
 	- This option is only available if the node is down.
 It starts the database instance on this node.

+* **Reboot Host**
+	- Initiates a system reboot on this host.

+* **Step Down Node**
+	- The host stops being a primary and becomes a secondary and is not eligible to become a primary for a set number of seconds.
+The nodes in the MongoDB replicaSet with voting power, will elect a new primary with the stepped down primary excluded for the set number of seconds.

+* **Freeze Node**
+	- Prevents a replica set member from seeking election for the specified number of seconds.
+If you want to unfreeze a replica set member before the specified number of seconds has elapsed, you can issue the command with a seconds value of 0

 Sharded Cluster
 '''''''''''''''